Comforting Cantonese classics w/ signature congee. Old-school Chinatown gem.

-"The salt and pepper fried squid is highly recommended and praised for its quality and value.
-Congee is also a signature dish that diners frequently seek out."
+"The salt and pepper fried squid is frequently and highly recommended.
+Congee, in its various forms, is also a signature dish that patrons suggest trying."

 Important Note

-One user mentioned that the string beans at this restaurant contain a significant amount of MSG.
+One diner noted that the string beans dish contained a significant amount of MSG.

 Positive"The commenter had a surprisingly tasty lunch special at Congee Village, which included a duck/meatball porridge, and noted the affordable price."